-statuses and other high-level execution parameters nomenclature (for example, es methods nomenclature (for example, order cancellation method) and their behavior

-2. Program runtime level.
+- statuses and other high-level execution parameters nomenclature (for example, estimated preparation time or possible execution error) being the same; - methods nomenclature (for example, order cancellation method) and their behavior being the same. - 2.
+Program runtime level.
 For the first kind API it will provide just a wrapper for existing programs API; for the second kind API the entire 'runtime' concept is to be developed from scratch by us.